 Free/reduced lunch: Free or reduced-price school meals may be available for families experiencing financial hardship, even if that hardship is temporary.
-A household of four with a weekly income of $863 or less may qualify, as well as families who receive food stamps, MFIP, WIC, or FDPIR may also apply.
 The application is available online at https://mealapp.spps.org

 Breakfast: Breakfast to Go (B2G) is available to all students at no cost.
 Students select a school breakfast to eat in the classroom while teachers take attendance, collect homework and papers, read, or do morning work.
 Upon arrival to school, the school district has asked that ALL students (whether they have eaten at home or not) go through the breakfast line and then to their classroom, Students do not have to take any items if they do not wish to do so.